Epworth Children's Home

 Education

-In order for Epworth to achieve its purpose of breaking the destructive cycle of abuse, neglect and shame and replacing it with an opportunity for each child to live a life of self respect, responsibility and productivity, Epworth’s educational services reach beyond simply offering a traditional formal public education.
+Many students placed at Epworth have learning differences, special education involvement, negative classroom habits and behaviors, a history of truancy, and are often functioning two or more grade levels below their current grade placement.
+For Epworth to break destructive cycles of abuse, neglect, and shame, and replace these cycles with an opportunity for each child to live a life of self-respect, responsibility and productivity, Epworth’s educational services go far beyond simply offering a traditional formal public education.

 For more information, please contact Christy Mooneyhan, 803-312-8878